rekmus/silgy/README.md

 ### `resmin`

 Static resources to be minified.
 The whole tree under `resmin` is publicly available.
+All the files are read on startup, minified and served straight from the memory.
+File list is then updated once a minute.

 * CSS
 * JS